 - A committee of park staff, park partners, and community arts leaders will review application materials.
 All projects must abide by National Park Service policies.

 - Capture the beauty of the park by encouraging the creation of high quality art that interprets the Crater Lake National Park experience.

 - Inspire visitors, students, and teachers, enhancing public enjoyment and understanding of Crater Lake National Park through artistic expressions.

 - Celebrate student and emerging artists!
-While the program is designed to appeal to artists at any stage, we encourage applications from interested college students including those enrolled in Crater Lake National Park's partner institutions, Southern Oregon University and Oregon Institute of Technology.
+While the program is designed to appeal to artists at any stage, we encourage applications from interested college students including those enrolled in Crater Lake National Park's partner institution, Southern Oregon University.